Mathématique: The Set of All You Don't Know

 Across the room, Actual Rush blends the unaccompanied Mozart concerto into Beethoven’s Moonlight.
 And, god, Volker loves this one.
 He’s always loved it.
 But now?
 He loves it more, with all the newly cracked open parts of his self.
 Left hand octaves and right hand triplets.
 Rush moves through it slowly.

-And, as Volker listens, he’s sure, he’s absolutely positive, that he could turn the real man into an actual friend.
+As Volker listens, he’s sure, he’s absolutely positive, that he could turn the real man into an actual friend.
 A good one.
-Maybe his brain had picked up on something in that short and unpleasant hallway conversation at the SGC, and turned it into a really elaborate construct, half yearning and half promise, then had given it life.
+Maybe his brain had picked up on something in that short and unpleasant hallway conversation at the SGC.
+Turned it into an elaborate construct, half yearning and half promise.
+Given it a spark of soul.

-Because anyone who plays this piece in this manner knows what it is to be alive.
+Because anyone who plays this piece in this way knows what it is to be alive.
 How much life pours in, and how much runs out.

 “He would help you,” Imaginary Rush says quietly.
 “If you allow David to take him, he would, certainly, help you.
 Personally.
 Intellectually and emotionally.
 But.
 There would be costs.
 Steep ones.
 Plus,” Imaginary Rush looks at him, his eyes serious.
 “There’s only one chevron left to unlock.
 And it’s tonal.
-The crystal harmonics of a DHD would show it to you.
-I suspect that in your current state you could crack it.
+The crystal harmonics of a DHD will show it to you.
+I suspect that in your current state, you could crack it.
 Crack it in real time, even.
-At the moment of your dialing.
+In the moment of your dialing.
 For the Ancients, the last safeguard is always song.”

 The last safeguard is song.